Spike-and-Slab LASSO Generalized Additive Models and Scalable Algorithms for High-Dimensional Data Analysis: Bayesian Hierarchical Additive Models (BHAM)

-Our proposed models, BHAM, require two preset scale parameters (\(s_0\), \(s_1\)).
-Hence, we need to find the optimal values for the scale parameters such that the model reaches its best prediction performance regarding a criteria of preference.
-This would be achieved by constructing a two dimensional grid, consists of different pairs of (\(s_0\), \(s_1\)) value.
-However, previous research suggested the value of slab scale \(s_1\) have less impact on the final model and is recommended to be set as a generally large value, e.g.~\(s_1 = 1\), that provides no or weak shrinkage. \citep{Rockova2018} As a result, we focus on examining different values of spike scale \(s_0\).
-Instead of the 2-D grid, We consider a sequence of \(L\) decreasing values \(\{s_0^l\}: 0 < s_0^1 < s_0^2 < \dots < s_0^L < s_1\).
+Our proposed model, BHAM, requires two preset scale parameters (\(s_0\), \(s_1\)).
+Hence, we need to find the optimal values for the scale parameters such that the model reaches its best prediction performance regarding criteria of preference.
+This would be achieved by constructing a two-dimensional grid, consisting of different (\(s_0\), \(s_1\)) pairs.
+However, previous research suggests the value of slab scale \(s_1\) has less impact on the final model and is recommended to be set as a generally large value, e.g.~\(s_1 = 1\), that provides no or weak shrinkage. \citep{Rockova2018} As a result, we focus on examining different values of spike scale \(s_0\).
+Instead of the two-dimensional grid, we consider a sequence of \(L\) decreasing values \(\{s_0^l\}: 0 < s_0^1 < s_0^2 < \dots < s_0^L < s_1\).
 Increasing the spike scale \(s_0\) tends to include more non-zero coefficients in the model.
-A measure of preference calculated with cross-validations (CV), e.g.~deviance, area under the curve (AUC), mean squared error, can be used to facilitate the selection of a final model.
-The procedure is similar to the Lasso implemented in the widely used R package \texttt{glmnet}, which quickly fits Lasso models over a list of values of regularization parameters \(\lambda\) , giving a sequence of models for users to choose from.
+A measure of preference calculated with cross-validations (CV), e.g.~deviance (defined as model log-likelihood times -2, \(-2\log f(\boldsymbol{y}|\boldsymbol{\hat\beta}, \hat\phi)\)), area under the curve (AUC), mean squared error, can be used to facilitate the selection of a final model.
+The procedure is similar to the LASSO implementation in the widely used R package \texttt{glmnet}, which quickly fits LASSO models over a list of candidate values of \(\lambda\) and gives a sequence of models for users to choose from.